xuhui1990/zlatankr.github.io/resume/index.md

 Notable:

-- Developed and implemented a trigger-based reactive coaching algorithm to score students based on daily class activity and other metrics.
+- Developed and implemented a trigger-based coaching intervention algorithm targeting high-risk students.
-- Led an executive-level team project to perform a gap analysis of the current and future state of our analytics work stream.
+- Led an executive-level project to perform a gap analysis of the current and future state of our analytics work stream.
 - Led trainings on various subjects (Excel, PowerPivot, SQL, SSRS, statistics).
 - Won the &#39;Spirit of InsideTrack&#39; award (most motivated and motivating) within first five months of employment.

 ### **Macroeconomics Instructor** , San Francisco State University, CA. Jan 2011 – Jan 2012

-Ongoing Duties:

 - Instructor for Introduction to Macroeconomics.
 - Created and planned out course curriculum.